Yes, this is Mark Stein, your undocumented anchorman sitting in.

 Well, here's my situation.

-This is this is not in theory, this is actually happening to my family.
+This is actually happening to my family.

 They are two of the most highly regarded specialists in the entire world, and they are practicing their trade in the United States.

-That is because we have a capitalist for-profit health care system.
+That is because we have a capitalist for-profit healthcare system.

 These men who are the best and brightest in the world come to our country to practice their trade because they can make a fortune here.

-They can provide for their families and they can practice in a uh a way that's encumbered only by the insurance companies, which again it's not perfect, but my daughter's prognosis is positive, and she's going to recover from this disease because the best in best health care in the world is being provided to her.
+But my daughter's prognosis is positive, and she's going to recover from this disease because the best health care in the world is being provided to her.

 They say, no, you have to go way up north and practice and have a surgery in Lac Saint-Jean.

-Uh that's that's the degree of control.
+That's the degree of control.

 It's no longer attractive to the middle class anymore.